xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-j4-dmenu-desktop.md

 At the time of writing this tutorial, cloning the repo took me 15 minutes on my notebook.
 It had 626 MB.

-[There are alternative ways to clone, but this way should be preferred.](tips_and_tricks.md#different-ways-of-cloning)
+[There are faster ways to clone, but this way should be preferred.](tips_and_tricks.md#different-ways-of-cloning)

 While you wait for it to clone, you can learn more about